furudean/webchain/SPEC.md

 created to traverse the graph and display it in a meaningful way.
 This includes handling of historical states, offline nodes, and other metadata.

-Discoverability may be an issue, as you will have to know the webchain exists to browse it.
-Users should be encouraged to link back to the webchain root node or other representations available.
+Discoverability may be an issue, as visitors of any given node will have to know the webchain exists to browse it.
+Users should thus be encouraged to link back to the webchain root node or other representations available.

 If all parts work well together, a fun and dangerous social experiment will emerge.